|Top Secret| Only use this if you want to find success in Facebook Groups…

 - Business Pages must be started by a Personal Account.

-- Facebook Group Page: These Groups must be started by a Personal Account and may be public or private.
+- Facebook Group Page: These Groups can be started by a Personal Account or a Business Page and may be public or private.

 Once your Facebook Group is launched, with at least two dozen posts, you can start a Facebook Ad on your Facebook Page.